jsloan117/docker-openvpn-client/docs/configuration.md

 ---

+It is strongly recommended that you keep `--route-up` and `--down` arguments of `OPENVPN_OPTS`.
+Running `/etc/openvpn/update-resolv-conf` helps configure DNS for the container and prevent DNS leaks.

 The `OPENVPN_CONFIG` variable is optional to set, but is good practice.
 If no config is given, a default config will be selected for the provider you have chosen.

 Find available OpenVPN configs by looking in the openvpn folder of the [vpn-configs-contrib repository](https://github.com/haugene/vpn-configs-contrib), or by checking your providers site.